Blood Donor Eligibility

 Many people are eligible to donate.
 In order for us to determine if donating blood products is safe for you and for patients receiving blood, we conduct a simple health exam that includes a health history interview and taking your blood pressure, pulse, temperature and hematocrit reading.

-Generally, anyone who is in good health, is at least 18 years of age or older and weighs at least 110 lbs (17 with a parentís written permission and weighing at least 130 lbs) may donate blood every eight weeks.
+Generally, anyone who is in good health, is at least 17 years of age or older and weighs at least 110 lbs (130 lbs if 17) may donate blood every eight weeks.

 Below are some conditions that will defer you from donating today: